This page is a snapshot from the LWG issues list, see the Library Active Issues List for more information and the meaning of C++11 status.

 Change 16.4.4.2 [utility.arg.requirements]/1 as indicated: [This change

-suggestion is motivated to make type descriptions clearer: First, a
+suggestion is motivated to make type descriptions clearer: First, a,

-may also be non-const T
+b, and c may also be non-const T. Second, u

 is described in a manner consistent with the container requirements tables.]